Magnolia LNG project sold for $2.25 million to British business with ties to Lafayette

-The Austrialian parent company behind the Magnolia LNG project near Lake Charles sold the operation to a British business with an office in Lafayette.
+The Australian parent company behind the Magnolia LNG project near Lake Charles sold the operation to a British business with a significant presence in Lafayette.

-Global Energy Megatrend Ltd is expected to pay $2.25 million in a deal slated to close on May 15 which includes all liabilities including those related to its 16 employees.
-The deal also includes patented liquified natural gas technology.
+Global Energy Megatrend Ltd. is expected to pay $2.25 million to LNG Ltd. in a deal slated to close on May 15, which includes all liabilities and those related to its 16 employees.
+The deal also includes patented liquefied natural gas technology.

-Global Energy Megatrend describes itself as an integrated natural gas company which has been leasing U.S. natural gas fields, investing in pipelines which lead to Louisiana ports and LNG export terminals.
+Global Energy Megatrend describes itself as an integrated natural gas company that has been leasing U.S. natural gas fields and investing in pipelines that lead to Louisiana ports and LNG export terminals.

 The future of a proposed liquefied natural gas export terminal near Lake Charles appears bleak after the parent company appointed administrato…

-Company co-founders include Lafayette businessmen Bill Miller of Miller Energy LLC alongside Ben Blanchet and Eddie Moses of Miller Thomson & Partners LLC.
+Company co-founders include Lafayette businessmen Bill Miller of Miller Energy LLC, Ben Blanchet and Eddie Moses of Miller Thomson & Partners LLC.
+It also has co-founders in London.

+Ben Blanchet is the CEO of Global Energy Megatrend and is overseeing the company from offices in Lafayette.
+Blanchet is a major land owner in the Abbeville Salt Dome field and has experience contracting with the China National Petroleum Corp. and drilling in China.

+The company has been interested in the company behind Magnolia LNG long before the business became potentially insolvent, Blanchet said.

+"There are some enormous short-term hurdles, but we believe in the long-term viability of it," he said.

+The company doesn't anticipate hiring many new employees at first, since it's acquiring the existing workforce, but does expect to support significant construction jobs.
+Blanchet declined to discuss a timeline for the project, financing details and customer contracts.

-LNG Ltd. recently appointed administrators who are tasked to deal with potential insolvency, the company was on track to run out of money this month.
+LNG Ltd. recently appointed administrators who were tasked with dealing with a potential insolvency; the company was on track to run out of money this month.
 In Australia, where LNG Ltd. is headquartered, administration is akin to Chapter 11 bankruptcy reorganization in the United States.

 The future of a proposed liquefied natural gas export terminal near Lake Charles is unclear after a deal for its parent company to be acquired…

-LNG Ltd. was expected to be sold in a $75 million deal to Singapore-based LNG9 Ltd. but investors pulled out after a bridge loan fell through.
+LNG Ltd. has expected to be sold in a $75 million deal to Singapore-based LNG9 Ltd., but investors pulled out after a loan fell through.

 Magnolia LNG was expected to export 8.8 million tons of LNG each year, but has not started construction.
 The project already has permits from the Federal Energy Regulatory Commission.